Skip to content

 Key Designs

-• Mechanism: Student features \(v_s \in \mathbb{R}^{B \times N \times C_s}\) serve as queries to retrieve all spatial features \(v_t\) from the teacher via attention—attention weights are computed as \(W = \varphi(v_s) \cdot v_t^\top\), student features are reconstructed as \(v_s' = \sigma(\varphi(v_s) \cdot v_t^\top) \cdot \phi(v_s)\), and MSE alignment is applied: \(\mathcal{L}_{feat} = \|v_s' - v_t\|_2^2\), where \(\varphi, \phi\) are linear projections.
-This allows the student to internalize the teacher's spatial relational structure rather than merely mimicking local activations—the attention matrix exhibits strong diagonal responses (preserving spatial correspondence) alongside off-diagonal responses (selectively aggregating related semantics).
+The value of VFMs lies in their domain-invariant spatial structure (evidenced by PCA visualizations), which traditional point-wise MSE fails to preserve as it only aligns local values and discards global relationships.
+QSD treats student features \(v_s \in \mathbb{R}^{B \times N \times C_s}\) as queries to retrieve teacher spatial features \(v_t\) via attention.
+First, attention is calculated: \(W = \varphi(v_s) \cdot v_t^\top\); then, student features are reconstructed: \(v_s' = \sigma(\varphi(v_s) \cdot v_t^\top) \cdot \phi(v_s)\); finally, MSE aligns the reconstruction to the teacher: \(\mathcal{L}_{feat} = \|v_s' - v_t\|_2^2\), where \(\varphi, \phi\) are linear projections.
+This allows the student to internalize the teacher's relational structure via attention, maintaining spatial correspondence while selectively aggregating semantically relevant positions.

 Loss & Training

-Distillation stage: AdamW, lr=5e-4, weight decay 0.05.
-F2L setting: 100 epochs on ImageNet (batch 512, 224×224) + 300 epochs on source domain (batch 128, 512×512).
-F2F setting: 300 epochs directly on source domain.
-Task stage: Mask2Former, lr=1e-5 (frozen backbone) / 1e-4 (decoder), 40K iterations, batch 4, crop 512×512.
+Distillation Stage: AdamW, lr=5e-4, weight decay 0.05.
+F2L Setup: ImageNet 100 epochs (batch 512, 224×224) + Source Domain 300 epochs (batch 128, 512×512).
+F2F Setup: Directly on Source Domain for 300 epochs.
+Task Stage: Mask2Former, lr=1e-5 (frozen backbone) / 1e-4 (decoder), 40K iterations, batch 4, crop size 512×512.

 Key Experimental Results

-Main Results — F2L Setting (DINOv2-B → ViT-S)
+Main Results—F2L Setting (DINOv2-B → ViT-S)

 Method GTAV→Citys GTAV→BDD GTAV→Map Avg Gain